GBH charges remain in place after alleged victim’s death

 A number of people involved in the alleged incident are non-English speaking and police have been working with interpreters.

-Rockhampton CIB Detective Senior Sergeant Luke Peachey told ABC Capricornia Mr Hussien's charges would not change until the autopsy results were released.
+Rockhampton CIB Detective Senior Sergeant Luke Peachey told ABC Capricornia Mr Hussein's charges would not change until the autopsy results were released.

 Investigations into the man's death are ongoing.